iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • During my time here, I have exposure to & worked on perception, prediction & control problems related to self-balancing bot, self-driving vehicle, quadcopter, humanoid robot, swarm robotics.

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
+This combination makes me some of the few people on this planet who have studied all domains of science.
 I study other subjects through self study.
 I have exposure to most of them.

 I consider myself highly knowledgeable and doesn't care how you think about me but I am open for inputs.